-Anarkali looks at the mythical and legendary love of Prince Salim (Pradeep Kumar), the son of Akbar with the court dancer Anarkali (Bina Rai), a commoner.
-When his father Emperor Akbar (Mubarak) finds out, he is furious and does his best to thwart the romance saying a commoner could never be the empress of India.
+Anarkali looks at the mythical and legendary love of Prince Salim (Pradeep Kumar), the son of Akbar with the court dancer, Anarkali (Bina Rai), a commoner.
+When his father, Emperor Akbar (Mubarak), finds out about the love story, he is furious and does his best to thwart the romance saying a commoner could never be the empress of India.
 Salim, nevertheless, is adamant and rebelliously leads an army against his father.
 He is defeated in battle and brought before Akbar who sentences both, him and Anarkali to death.
-At the last moment, however, Akbar is unable to give the final order to the executioner to behead Salim and while freeing him tells him that Anarkali also is free.
+At the last moment, however, Akbar is unable to give the final order to the executioner to behead Salim and while freeing him, tells him that Anarkali can also go free.
 However, Anarkali has been taken to be entombed alive in a brick wall and by the time Salim reaches there, she is already sealed alive…

-Even as K Asif had begun his magnum opus Mughal-e-Azam based on the legendary Salim-Anarkali romance years earlier, Filmistan, though beginning their rival version much later came out with their presentation, Anarkali, in 1953, a good seven years before K Asif’s masterpiece!
+Even as K Asif had begun his magnum opus Mughal-e-Azam, which was based on the legendary Salim-Anarkali romance years earlier in 1945, Filmistan, though beginning their rival version much later, came out with their presentation, Anarkali, in 1953!
+This, a good seven years before K Asif’s masterpiece!
 The film. starring Bina Rai, Pradeep Kumar and Mubarak, was also a huge success at the box office whose highlight is a scintillating musical score by C Ramchandra.

 The Anarkali-Salim legend is unsupported by historic evidence but the story of thwarted youthful love in conflict with convention and authority provides rich dramatic material with immense popular appeal.
-It is no surprise therefore that this popular legend has been filmed many times on the silver screen.
-But while in Imitiaz Ali Taj’s play of 1922, she was a slave girl, K Asif used her as a court dancer in Mughal-e-Azam.
-Anarkali does not acknowledge the play and claims to be a direct, unmediated treatment of the Mughal legend, where Anarkali is again the court dancer.
+It is no surprise therefore that this popular legend has been filmed many times on the silver screen, most adaptations based on Imitiaz Ali Taj’s 1922 play, Anarkali.

-The film is directed by Nandlal Jaswantlal who assisted the great Chandulal Shah and directed films for his Ranjit Studio from 1929-1933 before joining Imperial Film Company where he directed Sulochana in several of her films.
+The film is directed by Nandlal Jaswantlal, who assisted the great Chandulal Shah and directed films for his Ranjit Studio from 1929-1933 before joining Imperial Film Company.
+There he directed the great Sulochana in several of her films.
 However, Jaswantlal remains best known for his two immensely successful musicals for Filmistan, Anarkali and Nagin (1954).
 Jaswantlal was known for his sophisticated lighting and use of extreme close-ups and unusual angles.
-In Anarkali too, he sustains his use of emphatic close ups throughout displaying the visual flair his work had attracted in his Imperial films.
+In Anarkali too, he sustains his use of emphatic close ups throughout, displaying the visual flair his work had attracted in his Imperial films.

 Anarkali sees Bina Rai play the most famous role of her career and one she will be identified with forever.
 Introduced to Hindi films by Kishore Sahu with Kali Ghata in 1951, Bina Rai went on to a pretty successful career as heroine in the 1950s and early 1960s acting with most of the top heroes of her time.
-To her credit, though always unfavorably compared with Madhubala’s finely modulated performance in Mughal-e-Azam, Bina Rai still does a great job playing the title role in her own right although the less said of her dancing skills, the better.
+To her credit, though always unfavorably compared with Madhubala’s finely modulated and brilliant performance in Mughal-e-Azam, Bina Rai still does a great job playing the title role especially in the more tragic portions although the less said of her dancing skills, the better.
 Pradeep Kumar, never the best of actors, is just about adequate enough as Salim.
 Anarkali is one of the films that set him on the road to playing leading men in various historical romances like Durgesh Nandini (1956), Shirin Farhad (1956), Rajhath (1956), Patrani (1956) and Taj Mahal (1963).

-Of the supporting cast, Mubarak leaves an extremely strong impact as Akbar making splendid use of his strong powerful personality and rich voic,e while Kuldip Kaur deliciously vamps it up in the role of Bahar who tries to thwart the Salim-Anarkali romance at every level.
-Sulochana, the silent film superstar, plays Rani Jodhabai.
-For Sulochana this was the third Anarkali she has worked in, having played the title role in a silent version of the film in 1928 and then in its talkie remakes well in 1935.
+Of the supporting cast, Mubarak leaves an extremely strong impact as Akbar making splendid use of his strong powerful personality and rich voice while Kuldip Kaur deliciously vamps it up in the role of Bahar who tries to thwart the Salim-Anarkali romance at every level.
+Sulochana, the silent film superstar, effectively plays Rani Jodhabai.
+For Sulochana this was the third Anarkali she worked in, having played the title role in a silent version of the film in 1928 and then in its talkie remake well in 1935.

 The music of the film is by C Ramachandra with lyrics by Rajinder Krishan and is without doubt the MAJOR standout highlight of the film.
 The music in Anarkali represents some of the finest work in C Ramchandra’s career and sees some of the best singing that Lata Mangeshkar did in her entire career.
 While every song is an unquestioned masterpiece, the number that still rises above the others and stands out in both its versions and was also by far the most popular song of the film in both its versions is Yeh Zindagi Usiki Hai.
 It is a pity that an extremely versatile composer like Ramchandra is more remembered for being influenced by western sounds and instruments like the saxophone or the bongo drums and is known for his light-hearted musical scores like Patanga (1949), Sargam (1950), Albela (1951) and Sagai (1951).
 In fact, Ramchandra had an extremely strong classical base and was one of the finest composers of the ghazal in Hindi films.
 Anarkali proves just how effectively ‘Indian’ Ramchandra could be when he wanted to.